MarcGrol/golangAnnotations/README.md

 # Golang ast-tool

 Tool to help parsing your own golang source-code (using the abstract-syntax-tree tools from the standard library) into an intermediate representation.
-From this intermediate representation, we can easily generate boring and error-phrone boilerplate source-code.
+From this intermediate representation, we can easily generate predictable and error-phrone boilerplate source-code.

 This first implementation focuses on essing the work on the following topics:
 - web-services (jax-rs like):